gomontes95/appointments/readme.md

 ## Author

 **Diego Montes**
-"Building simple tools to make clinics more efficient and organized."
+"Building tools to make life more efficient and organized."

 ---